-Control Point Settings are part of the Traverse Settings TPC uses to draw your survey for you.
+Control Point Settings are part of the Traverse Drawing Settings TPC uses to draw your survey for you.
 They are used to draw all occupied points, backsights, foresights and Points-of-Intersection.
 Side shots and offsets are drawn with the Side Shot Settings.

 One way to think about Control Point Settings is that they do most of the line work in a typical drawing.
 If you want to draw the centerline of a road, create a traverse for it and set the Control Point Settings for the traverse the way you want the centerline drawn.
-Choose the linetype, symbol, color and labels you want to include in the drawing and let the Control Point Settings draw them for you.
+Choose the linetype, symbol, color and labels you want to include for the alignment in the drawing and let the Control Point Settings draw them for you.

 As you create drawings, you will use Control Point Settings to draw lines like fences, buildings and boundaries.
 Pick the line type and symbol you want and TPC will 'connect the dots' using the squence of points in the traverse.
 Insert a Gap to create spaces in the line work like when a ditch line going through a driveway cuvert.

-You can select multiple traverses in the Traverses Manager then change the Traverse Settings for just one of the selected traverses and TPC will apply the settings to all of the selected traverses.
+You can select multiple traverses in the Traverses Manager then change the Traverse Drawing Settings for just one of the selected traverses and TPC will apply the settings to all of the selected traverses.

 Any symbol in TPC's Object Library can be used as a point symbol, even blocks you create yourself.
 Find out more about adding your own symbols.